 In the relativistic transactional picture (RTI), spacetime is an emergent construct.
 It emerges from specific interactions at the quantum level (i.e., transactions).
 This process creates a metrical structure; thus, RTI allows the harmonious integration of quantum theory and general relativity, two theoretical domains generally thought to be in conflict.
-I’ve just completed a collaboration with researcher Andreas Schlatter in which the quantitative specifics of this development are laid out.
+In 2023, I was joined by researcher Andreas Schlatter in a paper presenting the quantitative specifics of this development.
 The bottom line: quantum theory and general relativity are now reconciled and unified.
-Details can be found here: https://arxiv.org/abs/2209.04025
+Our publication is here:

 Hi